-When it comes to hosting websites, there’s a lot of tech jargon and terminology.
-It can be difficult to remember what everything means, because there’s so much information out there.
-You might have registered a domain name for your site and your site is already on the server, ready to amaze your visitors.
-Turns out you need to connect those two and there’s a mention of some ‘A records’ and ‘DNS settings’.
+You may have registered a domain name for your site and it is already on the server.
+You are ready to amaze your visitors.
+It turns out you need to connect those two and there’s a mention of some ‘A records’ and ‘DNS settings’.
 These terms might be somewhat or completely unfamiliar to you, which makes changing settings all the more scary.
-That’s why we’ve put together this article to show you how to add or edit an A record in your GoDaddy account.
+That’s why we’ve put together this article to show you how to add or change an A record in your GoDaddy account.

 To understand an A record, we must first observe the concept of DNS.

 The DNS is like a contact list (or a phone book if you will) of all registered domains on Internet.
 The machines interact using IP addresses, therefore, domain names mean nothing to them because they can’t understand them.

 The DNS servers associate a certain domain name with a certain IP address.
 When you type a domain name in your browser’s address bar, like fixrunner.com, your Internet Service Provider pulls the IP address from the DNS associated with the domain name (in this case 18.104.22.168).

 Where does the A record come into play?
 Well, the A record is one of the records in your DNS settings that contains the information about the IP address of your server.
 The DNS settings are updated at your domain registrar.
 If you registered your domain with GoDaddy, keep on reading to find out how to add, change or update your A record.

 2. Adding or editing an A record at GoDaddy

 To add, edit, or change GoDaddy A record, the first thing you will need to do is log in to your GoDaddy account.
 Click on the user icon and you will see a full-width drop-down, just like the image above.

 Click on ‘Manage Domains‘ and you will be taken to the ‘My Domains‘ interface.
 There will be 4 interface styles to choose from: